Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Performing transcript assembly
 ----------------

-For detecting transcript boundary, transcript assembly is the basic feature. we can use the subcommand ``transcript_assembly`` to do it.
+transcript assembly is the basic precedure for detecting the boundary of transcript. we can use the subcommand ``transcript_assembly`` to do it.
 Normally, we strongly recommand that user should provide fragmentation RNA-Seq.
-Because RNA-Seq always lose some information of 3'end.
+Because dRNA-Seq usually loses some information of 3'end.
 However, there is no fragmented libraries in the test case.
 Therefore, we only use TEX +/- to do it.